The Capgemini financing policy is intended to provide the Group with adequate financial flexibility and is based on the following main criteria:

 - bank financing (mainly a €750 million multi- currency syndicated credit facility undrawn at December 31, 2019 and a €4,400 million bridge facility put in place as part of the tender offer on Altran for €4,400 million undrawn at December 31, 2019) and

 - market financing via bond issues with a large investor base (see further below),

 - a good level of liquidity and sustainable financial resources.

 Net debt as at December 31, 2019 (i.e. ex-Altran) is as follows:

 The credit rating attributed by the rating agency Standard & Poor’s as at March 24, 2020, was BBB, with stable outlook.

-As at December 31, 2019, outstanding bonds issued by the Group were :
+Outstanding bonds issued by the Group are: